wordofwarning/wordofwarning.org/current/2024-haphazard/programme/index.md

 *Being DaDa is lost… can you help Them find what Home means…*<br>How do Worlds meet?
 And how do we get to know the Other when they may not speak any language?

-Huddersfield-based Sohail makes work around heritage, the impacts of British colonialism & 'Otherness', and has made work for SPILL and National Review Of Live Art.
+Huddersfield-based Sohail makes work around heritage, the impacts of British colonialism, and 'Otherness', and has made work for SPILL and National Review Of Live Art.

-YouTube <a href="https://youtube.com/@trilobitefulness" target="_blank">@trilobitefulness</a>
+sohail khan live art YouTube <a href="https://youtube.com/@trilobitefulness" target="_blank">@trilobitefulness</a>
 <hr>
 **Thomas Daniel Byrne, performed by Aimee Williamson** · *Blast Off!*